-We’ll hear light music from Great Britain on the next English Pastorale, Sunday at 9 am.
+We’ll hear these compositions on the next An English Pastorale, Sunday at 9 am.